Q: You’ve said that jazz is a passion of yours – do you like to have music playing when you’re writing?

 Q: Is there a favourite place you go to in your mind when the going gets tough?

 A: Yes, there are two: Fish Hoek, near Cape Town and Swanage in Dorset, both places where I’ve had nothing but good times.
-I’ve used the Cape Town area as a location in my second novel Distant Cousins.
+I’ve used the Cape Town area as a location in my second novel Distant Cousins, and Dorset was the setting for Finding Bella.